Last Updated on October 12, 2021 by

 Do Europeans Have American Football?

 Yes!
-IFAF, International Federation of American Football works in hand with EFL, the European Football League, which is a major competition for European American football teams.
+IFAF, the International Federation of American Football works in hand with EFL, the European Football League, which is a major competition for European American football teams.
 The last game of the EFL was the Eurobowl which was normally played every year ever since 1986.
-The new BIG6 European Football League and the EFL Bowl introduce Europe’s top-tier club competition as the new final game of the EFL in 2014.
+The new BIG6 European Football League and the EFL Bowl introduced Europe’s top-tier club competition as the new final game of the EFL in 2014.

 Is American Football Popular In Other Countries?